 Analytical Infrastructure

 We used open-source machine learning library PyTorch to build the predictive model for this image classification project.
-In order to achieve high accuracy and maximum throughput, we used cloud platform Google Colab in order to harness better computing power to train and re-train the model .
+In order to achieve high accuracy and maximum throughput, we used both cloud platform Google Colab and machines with modern GPU configurations in order to harness better computing power to train and re-train the model .

 Model Optimization

 Neural network model can outperform others if the hyperparameters are optimized properly in order to get higher accuracy.
-Various hyperparameters related to model were optimized during training and we kept the parameter values consistent between pre-trained models and our own CNN model.
-The optimized values of parameters during training of network model were (i) batch size: 32, (iii) number of epochs: 25 for pre-trained models and 100 for our CNN model, (iv) optimizer: stochastic gradient descent, (v) loss function: categorical cross entropy and (vi) learning rate = le-2.

 As learning rate is a very imperative hyper-parameter while training the deep learning networks as it correlates with loss, we tried a few different rates in order to achieve the best optimal one.
-The model learning rate was in range between le-4 to le-2.
-It was observed that the model showed higher loss while training with lower learning rate and it steadily improved as the learning rate changed towards higher value.
-Furthermore, we found that Any value greater than le-2 resulted in increasing loss between predicted and desired output.
-Thus, optimal value chosen for training the model is 1e-04.
+The model learning rate was in range between le-5 to le-2.
+In terms of hyperparameters, we observed that pre-trained models presented more stable validation accuracy when compared to the simple CNN, which demanded more epochs with same learning rate in order to provide stable validation results.
+For some models we also tested the concept of dynamic learning rates using scheduler functionalities, starting with a value of 1e-2, and reducing it gradually until 1e-5 every time the validation loss didn’t improve along the training epochs.

 The optimizer played an integral part to minimize model error rate during training phase.
 We used both Adam and SGD as optimizer for model training purpose.
 SGD tend to perform well with learning rate le-2 as the model exhibited lower error rate\loss while training with these hyperparameters.
 Our initial model training with Adam optimizer took less time, but it did not produce higher accuracy as expected thus we selected SGD over Adam optimizer for our learning phase.

 Different number epochs ranging from 5 to 25 were selected to identify the optimal number of iterations for pre-trained models which could produce best training result with lowest loss.
-However, we intended to use higher number of epochs = 100 for training our CNN model which produced highest accuracy so far.
+However, we intended to use higher number of epochs = 100 for training our CNN model which produced more stable and better accuracy so far.

 Model Evaluation Metrics and Results